Centrio Mall: Centrio Tower

 Centrio Tower is a 23-storey condominium tower.
 It is owned and developed by the Cagayan De Oro Gateway Corp., a joint venture between Ayala Land Inc. and the Antonio Floirendo Group of Companies of Davao.
 The tower will house 21 floors of residential units above two parking levels.
 Two commercial units will be located at the ground floor.
-The tower will also have an adult and kiddie swimming pools, a multi-purpose hall, outdoor exercise and play equipment, as well as open areas as its amenities.
+The tower will also have swimming pools, a multi-purpose hall, outdoor exercise and play equipment, as well as open areas as its amenities.

 Incidents

 On Sunday, May 14, 2017, a fire took place at Gerry's Grill on Centrio Mall's second floor.
-It which was reported at 8:27 pm and was contained by 9:00 pm.
+It was reported at 8:27 pm and was contained by 9:00 pm.
 According to the initial investigation, the fire started in the restaurant's kitchen and may have been caused by dust particles in the chimney that combined with the hot temperature from the grilling machine.